Mcrozier5609/presentation/Qualified-Team-Name/talk.md

 # Wrap Up
 * PEP 227: Added statically nested scoping, which allowed fro the variables bound in the scope that surrounds the current scope to be referenced
 * Pep 3104: Added scope override declaration in the referring inner scope
-* Pep 3155: Added qualname attribute to give the programmer a way to see the path to a variable by showing the list of the namesapces before where the classes or function is defined
+* Pep 3155: Added qualname attribute to give the programmer a way to see the path to a variable by showing the list of the namespaces before where the classes or function is defined

 # Citations
 * PEP 3104: http://www.python.org/dev/peps/pep-3104/